fiduswriter/simple-datatables/insert().md

 #### type `Function`

 Insert new data in to the table.
-The `insert()` method can accept both an `object` or and array of `key-value objects` depending on your setup.

 #### Usage
 ```javascript
 /**